hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 Wouldn’t it be nice if you could build something yourself, combining the output of the devices and see this output and control the devices from one dashboard?
 And how about an easy-to-use platform to help you monitor the processes?
 This blog and the tutorial on Github describe how to do that, using Cumulocity and open-source technologies and using relatively inexpensive devices and sensors.

-When you have completed this code pattern, you will understand how to:
+When you have completed this tutorial, you will understand how to:

 * Connect devices to Cumulocity
 * Connect sensors and actuators to an Arduino and read their values.